 The term "intelligent control" has come to mean, particularly to those outside the control area, some form of control using fuzzy and/or neural network methodologies.
 Intelligent control, however does not restrict itself only to those methodologies.
 In fact, according to some definitions of intelligent control not all neural/fuzzy controllers would be considered intelligent.
 The fact is that there are problems of control today, that cannot be formulated and studied in the conventional differential/difference equation mathematical framework using "conventional (or traditional) control" methodologies; these methodologies were developed in the past decades to control dynamical systems.
-To address these problems in a systematic way, a number of methods have been developed in recent years that are collectively known as "intelligent control and some of them are described below.
+To address these problems in a systematic way, a number of methods have been developed in recent years that are collectively known as "intelligent control" methodologies.
+There are significant differences between conventional and intelligent control and some of them are described below.
 It is worth remembering at this point that intelligent control uses conventional control methods to solve "lower level" control problems and that conventional control is included in the area of intelligent control.
 In summary, intelligent control attempts to build upon and enhance the conventional control methodologies to solve new challenging control problems.